What are the best tools and equipment for writers available today? We hear this question a lot from Barefoot Writers.

 The great thing about f.lux is that it works automatically.
 You set it and forget it.
 Also, it’s free and available for Mac and Windows.

-So, there you have it — our 12 recommended tools for Barefoot Writers!
+So, there you have it — our 12 most recommended tools and equipment for Barefoot Writers!

 Whether you’re getting one for yourself, or as a gift for another writer, these tools can help make any writer’s life easier.